Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 # Literature about Geometric/Clifford Algebra, Conformal Model
 books
 * Dorst, Fontijne, Mann: Geometric Algebra for Computer Science.
 A bit expensive, but IMHO worth every cent.
+It also offers three freeware programs to view geometric algebra and helps starting to develop it.
 * McCarthy: Introduction to Theoretical Kinematics